onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 * The empirical distributions of `Tension_Collatz` for `Ttoy` and `Ftoy` at each `k`.
 * The separation between these distributions, for example differences in averages or quantiles.
-* Robustness of this separation under allowed encoding changes that stay within the same version of Q008.
+* Robustness of this separation under allowed changes inside the same encoding class, such as switching between admissible weight triples in `W_008_adm`.

 *Falsification conditions*

-* If for reasonable encoding choices the tension distributions for `Ttoy` and `Ftoy` maps are systematically indistinguishable, the encoding fails to capture basic differences between terminating and non terminating behavior and is rejected.
+* If, for all admissible weight triples in `W_008_adm` within this encoding class, the tension distributions for `Ttoy` and `Ftoy` maps are systematically indistinguishable, the encoding fails to capture basic differences between terminating and non terminating behavior and is rejected.
-* If non terminating maps in `Ftoy` repeatedly receive lower tension values than terminating maps in `Ttoy` in ways that contradict their known properties, the encoding is considered misaligned and must be revised.
+* If there exist admissible weight triples for which non terminating maps in `Ftoy` repeatedly receive lower tension values than terminating maps in `Ttoy` in ways that contradict their known properties, the encoding is considered misaligned and must be revised.

 *Boundary note*
 Success or failure on toy maps tests only the Q008 encoding.
 It does not by itself confirm or disprove the original Collatz conjecture.